-The supports in the PNP Profile are listed under five tabs: Summary, Display Enhancements, Language & Braille, Audio & Environment Support, and Other Supports.
-After the available and appropriate supports are selected and saved, the test administrator may check the Summary tab to view the current profile settings (Figure 7).
-More information about the PNP Profile supports that are available for selection will be described later in this manual.
+Supports in the PNP Profile are listed under five tabs: Summary, Display Enhancements, Language & Braille, Audio & Environment Support, and Other Supports.
+Also, the student can use special devices such as alternate keyboards, touch screens, or switches to access the items.

+After the appropriate supports are selected and saved, the test administrator may review them in the Summary tab (Figure 7).
+More information about the PNP Profile settings will be described later in this manual.